alielfilali01/blog/leaderboard-arabic-v2.md

 - We want Arabic related benchmarks: Arabic grammar, historical relevant,
 - Cite some discussions from the community (critics of OALL)
 - Justify the deletion of some benchmarks (saturation on some benchmarks, some of them are MT)

+---

+Recent community discussions, including critiques of the Open Arabic LLM Leaderboard (OALL) and similar projects, have revealed significant gaps in current benchmarking approaches.
+Researchers, developers, and language enthusiasts have called for more direct evaluations of Arabic-centric tasks, greater transparency in benchmark creation, and more inclusive datasets that span different dialects, domains, and applications.
+Addressing these concerns has been a key driver behind the design of the new leaderboard.

+Arabic poses unique challenges and features that deserve specialized evaluation, beyond those captured by general-purpose NLP tasks.
+These include aspects such as Arabic grammar, complex morphology, dialectal diversity, and culturally sensitive safety-related questions.
+A leaderboard that focuses on these nuances can more effectively assess how well models perform in real-world Arabic language contexts.

+A significant portion of the datasets and tasks used in the first version of OALL stemmed from content or contexts tied to non-Arabic-speaking regions.
+These tasks, when repurposed for Arabic, often failed to resonate with real-world use cases or address the practical needs of Arabic-speaking communities.
+Additionally, many of the tasks relied on direct translations from English, which frequently resulted in linguistic and contextual mismatches.
+Subtle morphological and syntactic nuances unique to Arabic were often lost in the translation process, making these tasks less reliable measures of true Arabic language understanding and modeling.

+By incorporating evaluation tasks developed natively in Arabic, in this new leaderboard we try to capture essential aspects of the language, such as its rich morphology, nuanced syntax, and context-specific usage that are often overlooked in translated tasks.
+This shift ensures more authentic and meaningful benchmarks for assessing Arabic LLM performance.

+Also, it is worth mentioning that over time, we observed that some benchmarks used in the first version of OALL became saturated.
+Models achieved near-maximum scores, rendering these benchmarks less useful for distinguishing between incremental improvements.
+To address this, the new leaderboard removes or replaces such tasks, ensuring a more up-to-date evaluation suite.

+As part of this release, we also introduce ALRAGE (Arabic Language RAG Evaluation), a public, native Arabic benchmark designed to assess model performance in simulated RAG scenarios.
+ALRAGE evaluates how effectively models handle Arabic-specific challenges in retrieval and generation, offering a robust metric for tasks that simulate real-world usage of RAG-based systems.

+---

 ## What's new in this version ? --> Rux + Manel
 - keep alghafa native tasks
 - Arabic MMLU native